How did Alexander really develop his technique?

 First lessons in the Delsarte System of Gestural Training

-• References for module 2
+• Script and References for module 2 - now complete

 • Delsarte 1: Introduction to Delsarte and why we need to know about it.